What is cancer?

 - Tobacco use.

 - Lifestyle choices (such as diet and exercise).

 How do I know if I am at risk for cancer?

 Talk to your doctor.
-Your doctor can help you understand your risk for cancer, especially if other members of your family have a history of cancer.
-Your doctor can also help you understand how your risk for cancer is affected by the following:
+He or she can help you understand your risk for cancer.
+They can also help you understand how your risk for cancer is affected by the following: